Aussie Gold Hunters

 Lease jumpers, rubbish dumpers and (armed) station owners who have just had enough.
 WA is a massive area as dangerous as they come – primarily due to the heat and isolation, with much of the land covered by corporate and individual mining leases.

-You are best served to get an education in these processes before venturing out or face some health prison time (should you get caught) or a $6,000 + fine!
+You are best served to get an education in these processes such as pending leases, before venturing out or face some health prison time (should you get caught) or a $6,000 + fine!
 Applying for prospecting permits differs hugely as well as applying to access gold claim sites.

 I must stress thee importance of safety and survival equipment, communications and emergency beacons plus a good amount of water for WA above all else.
 Mine shafts, venomous snakes, scorpions and heat are just some of your enemies while hunting for the shiny stuff!